Management

 Prerequisites: Open to first and second semester freshmen who are Majors in ACCT, BADM, CARS, ECON, ENTR, FINC, INTB, ISSC, MKTG, or STHP.

-BUS 305 Introduction to the Business of Health-Care Management 3
+BUS 225 Introduction to Generative AI in Business 3

 BUS 328 Organizational Leadership 3